tpetersonkth/tpetersonkth.github.io/_drafts/HTB-Bart-Writeup.md

 ![github](/assets/{{ imgDir }}/github.png)

-By studying repostiory more closely, it is possible to find a file name "register.php" which let's anyone create an account.
-Relevant parts of this file are displayed below.
-At line x to x, an if clause checks if a username was provided in a parameter named "uname".
+By studying the repository more closely, it is possible to find a file named "register.php" which lets anyone create an account.
+The relevant parts of this file are displayed below.
+At line 5 to 12, an if clause checks if a username was provided in a parameter named "uname".
 If the parameter was provided, its value is validated using the function `validate_username`.
-Similarly, at line x to x, an if clause checks if a password is provided in a parameter named "passwd" and validates this password.
-If no errors occur, the code between line x and x is executed.
-This code attempts to register a new account on line x and then redirects the user to the login form at line x, if the registration is successful.
+Similarly, at line 15 to 23, an if clause checks if a password is provided in a parameter named "passwd" and validates this password.
+If no errors occur, the code between line 29 and 48 is executed.
+This code attempts to register a new account on line 30 and then redirects the user to the login form or `../`, if the registration is successful.

 {% highlight php linenos %}
 [...]